Today I want to share with you where you can find gluten-free coupons, deals and discounts, but first…

 LOZO is the one coupon site I’m MOST impressed with because it does all the searching for you.
 Within seconds, I was able to identify valuable coupons for brands such as Enjoy Life, Bob’s Red Mill, San-J, Glutino, Three Baker’s Bread, Ian’s, Udi’s, Rudi’s, Van’s, Bakery on Main, and Canyon Bakehouse.
 In fact, my first romp with LOZO netted me over $5 in coupons that I WILL absolutely use, including a $1.50 off two Enjoy Life products (when I visited the Enjoy Life website).

-(4) Join Hopster: Hopster seems to always have a lot of valuable coupons for gluten-free and organic products.
+5. Hopster: Hopster seems to always have a lot of valuable gluten-free coupons.
 For example, on the day I wrote this post I noticed a coupon for a $1 off one Hilary’s Eat Well product and $1 off any Bob’s Red Mill product too.
 In order to unlock a coupon on Hopster, you first earn points by interacting with the platform and its partner brands.
 You also get lots of points once you redeem the coupon, thus giving you more points to “buy” new coupons.
-It’s a bit of a pain to join Hopster because you have to download its coupon printer, but once you do, you’re off and running and it’s all worth it in the end!
+It’s a bit of a pain to join Hopster because you have to download its coupon printer, but once you do, you’re off and running.

 - Canyon Bakehouse Gluten-Free Bread: $1 off printable coupon